 Pelvic Health & Musculoskeletal Physiotherapist

-Poonam is an experienced physiotherapist with over 14 years in the field.
-She holds a degree from the University of Witwatersrand, South Africa, and takes pride in delivering evidence-based treatments after a thorough assessment of each patient’s condition.
-She has also earned her Orthopaedic Manipulative Therapy (OMT) certification with top honours and advanced her skills with various certifications, including dry needling.
+Poonam is an experienced physiotherapist with over 15 years in the field.
+She takes pride in providing evidence-based treatments following a thorough and individualised assessment for each patient.
+She also holds an Orthopaedic Manipulative Therapy (OMT) certification, awarded with top honours, and has further advanced her manual therapy skills through additional training, including dry needling.

-Poonam has extensive experience in treating pelvic floor dysfunction in all genders, focusing on, pelvic pain, sexual dysfunction, and post-surgery rehabilitation.
+Poonam has extensive experience in treating pelvic floor dysfunction across all genders, with a focus on pelvic pain, sexual dysfunction, and post-surgical rehabilitation.
+She also enjoys helping patients manage and overcome headaches and neck pain, using a tailored approach to restore comfort and function.

-She is a member of the Australian Physiotherapy Association, AHPRA, and the World Association of Sexual Health.
+She is a proud member of the Australian Physiotherapy Association, and AHPRA.

 Outside of work, Poonam enjoys spending time outdoors with her family.